McCloudS/subgen/README.md

 The dockerfile is in the repo along with an example docker-compose file, and is also posted on dockerhub (mccloud/subgen).

-You MUST mount your media volumes in subgen the same way Plex sees them.
+If using Subgen without Bazarr, you MUST mount your media volumes in subgen the same way Plex (or your media server) sees them.
 For example, if Plex uses "/Share/media/TV:/tv" you must have that identical volume in subgen.

 `"${APPDATA}/subgen/models:/subgen/models"` is just for storage of the language models.
 This isn't necessary, but you will have to redownload the models on any new image pulls if you don't use it.